 The Slingbox requires you to have an active internet connection and satellite TV subscription at home and a connection on your device to receive the content.
 Watching satellite TV using a Slingbox is still a form of streaming, but the Slingbox monitors the speed and stability of your connection and adjusts the quality of the stream accordingly, ensuring that you should never have to worry about buffering or sudden, severe changes in quality.

 Sam Roberts is a travel blogger who has a passion for technology.
 His day job involves selling software for a high-profile CRM company, which operates on the international stage.
 He writes about his travel experiences in his spare time.
-He loves comparing flight upgrades and hotel satellite TV services, such as the ones listed here.
+He loves comparing flight upgrades and hotel satellite TV services.
 Sam especially enjoys US comedies and dramas.